The Nations Shall Seek the LORD in Jerusalem

 Tzom Tammuz:

-The fast of the ninth of Tammuz, Tammuz is the fourth month of the Hebrew calendar, it is the first month of summer, roughly equivalent to June on the Georgian calendar.
+The fast of the ninth of Tammuz, Tammuz is the fourth month of the Hebrew calendar, it is the first month of summer, roughly equivalent to June/July of the Georgian calendar.
 This fast commemorates the breaching of the walls of Jerusalem by Nebuchadnezzar.

 On the ninth day of the fourth month the famine was so severe in the city that there was no food for the people of the land.
 4 Then a breach was made in the city; the king with all the men of war fled by night by the way of the gate between the two walls, by the king’s garden, though the Chaldeans were around the city.
 And they went in the direction of the Arabah.
 2 Kings 25:3-4